Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org structure/Governance Circle.md

 ### Function
 Increasing the clarity and resolution on domains and roles and integrating them:
-- Auditing org structures and assisting the [[General Circle]] in setting up circles
+- Auditing our [[Org Structure]] and assisting the [[General Circle]] in setting up and clarifying circles

+### Being
+- Holding the foundation to account
 - Working with the board to develop new ways of working

-### Being
-Holding the foundation to account
-Congruence management around organisational culture, incentives, rewards and perks.
+- Congruence management around organisational culture, incentives, rewards and perks.

 ### Will